|

 Wedding Reception

 After the speeches and food you usually have a little gap, depending on what time you get married and how long the meal takes.
 This can be the perfect time to have some entertainment or something to fill the void.
 I would recommend considering garden games (weather depending), casino, Caricaturist, magician, I have even seen a bird of prey show at a marquee wedding in Wales last summer!
 Obviously if all else fails just drink and get ready to dance!
-My reception thoughts:
+My reception tips and thoughts:

 Wedding Planning Tips – Final Thoughts

 Well done if you have made it this far, I know it was a long one!
 Anyway just a couple of final wedding planning tips that I have not included above.
 Sparklers, they can look amazing, just make sure you buy the longest ones you can and get a few lighters that will work in the wind!
-Also don’t wait too late to do them when everyone is to drunk that it becomes dangerous!
+Also don’t wait too late to do them when everyone is to drunk and it becomes dangerous!

 Thank you so much for reading my wedding planning tips.
 These are purely my thoughts and the thing I love about people and weddings is that everyone is different.
 Pick a venue, entertainment and guests that you actually want and within your budget.
 Overall just have an amazing time and enjoy the day because every single couple says to me they can’t believe how fast it goes!
 Enjoy the wedding planning process, it will be stressful at times but it should be fun and enjoyable.
 Questions?
 Just drop me a comment below or send me a message here.